Assurance

 Procedure

-1. On the right switch back to the Red Hat Advanced Cluster Security tab and navigate to the Violations page.
+1. Switch back to the Red Hat Advanced Cluster Security console in your browser and navigate to the Violations page.

 2. Filter by the policy violation Policy, Name, r/alpine OR by the most recent policy violations (sort by time).
 You will see a policy violation that has been enforced.